connervieira/Predator/README.md

 ### Pre-recorded Mode Sample Image

-While operating in pre-recorded mode, Predator can analyze any video, including dashcam video
+While operating in pre-recorded mode, Predator can analyze any video, including dashcam video.
+Note that the screenshot below is for demonstrative purposes, and shows what kinds of information Predator can detect.
+It does not accurately reflect the Predator user interface.

 ![Dashcam sample image](./assets/images/screenshots/dashcamsample.png)